 If a traveler stays at a non-conference hotel and the conference hotel(s) is (are) available or the traveler does

-not submit the proper lodging documentation, the maximum reimbursement will be at the city rate listed in the Travel Pocket Guide.
+not submit the proper lodging documentation, the maximum reimbursement will be at the city rate.
 Conference hotels are assumed to be available unless documentation to the contrary is submitted.

 Documentation of all conference hotel names and conference rates must be provided.
-See Conference Hotel & Rate Ex.
 Of the designated conference hotels, the traveler must choose the hotel with the lowest rate.
 If this conference hotel is unavailable or only available above the designated rate, the traveler must provide documentation of non-

-availability for their dates of stay or increased rate (date of search must be visible
+availability for their dates of stay or increased rate (date of search must be visible and the date must be the

-) and select the conference hotel with the next lowest rate.
-If that hotel is unavailable, proof must be provided and so on.
+same for all searches) and select the conference hotel with the next lowest rate.
 If all conference hotels are

 unavailable or only available above their designated rates, the traveler may select a non-conference hotel up to

 the lowest designated conference hotel rate.
-The date of search for each hotel should be the same See Conf Hotel & Rate Availability Search Exs.
+See Conf Hotel & Rate Availability Search Exs.

 Routine Travel/Meeting Without Designated Hotel